-There is a consistent approach to how bullying incidents are dealt with by using our Pride in Progress agenda which includes various levels of severity.
+There is a consistent approach to how bullying incidents are dealt with by using our Behaviour policy and Anti-Bullying strategy which includes various levels of severity.
 One-off incidents, whilst very serious and always dealt with, do not fall within the definition of bullying.